 Now in my 70's, I am fully aware that I have entered the life of an elder - the eldest in my family and among the elders in my profession and community.
 As a young person I yearned for mentorship from a wise person, and doing my best to be this for others is a full-time occupation.
 Both setbacks and unexpected opportunities have come to me at this late stage, and are keeping me very alive to the ebb and flow of life.

-A recent development is that I have moved from the lush tropics to the western plains of New South Wales, to Dubbo.
-Who knows what this new venture will bring?
+A recent development is that I have moved from the verdant moisture of the tropics to the western plains of New South Wales, to Dubbo.
+Here the climate is very extreme: I've experienced -7 degrees celcius, and 45 degrees celcius!
+I'm curious what this new venture will bring!